 Greenworks Electric Mower Wheel is Damaged or Tire is Low

-The first thing to do when you notice you are getting a bad cut because your Greenworks mower is cutting uneven is check for a damaged wheel.
+The first thing to do when you notice you are getting a bad cut because your Greenworks mower is cutting unevenly is to check for a damaged wheel.
 If you have a zero turn and the tires are air-filled, check for a low tire.

 Greenworks push mower wheels: The wheels on a push mower can come loose or become damaged causing the mower not to sit level.
 Inspect the wheels.
 Tighten any loose hardware and replace any damaged wheels.